ElgatodeSchrodinger/challenge_vest/README.md

 * Stoping the services: ```docker-compose stop```

-By default the microservice will run under the following ports:
+By default the microservice will run under the following port:
 - vest-challenge: 8000

+#### Note 🔍
+The FastAPI application will probably throw an exception the first time, because it will try to connect to the PostgreSQL service that is still initializing for the first time; in this case wait for PostgreSQL to fully initialize first and then run the command `docker-compose restart vest_challenge` in another terminal to restart the crashed service.

 ## Project Structure
 ---